- Automotive Technology Home

 - IMPORTANT: If at any time during your race down the drag strip, A6 and A8 are being offered.
 TAKE THESE CLASSES.
 If you do not, you will not meet the corequisite for L1 and L3.
 This means you will delay you graduation date by 1.5 years.

 Step 3: Burnout.
 Time to test the rev of the engine.
 What is your goal?
 Certificate?
 AS Degree?
 Smog?
 Couple classes and work?
 Just want to learn about cars?
-If you do not know, that is ok.
+If you do not know, that is OK.
 Plans change.

 AS Degree: Designed for students who are interested in transferring to a four year university or wanting a job in the automotive industry.
-Jobs such as Dealership or independant technician, shop owner, parts counter person, service consultant, and service manager.
+Jobs such as Dealership or independent technician, shop owner, parts counter person, service consultant, and service manager.

 Hobby Pathway: I am just an enthusiast, I want to learn about cars, I do not want to be taken advantage of.

 The point is to start correct, stay in the grove and finish.
 See the chart below: